Go Back

 • Mix the batter ingredients in a mid-sized bowl until there are no more lumps.

-• Heat up the vegetable oil in a heavy mid-sized pot (e.g. cast-iron) over high heat.
+• Heat up the vegetable fat in a heavy mid-sized pot (e.g. cast-iron) over high heat.
 Start measuring the temperature regularly.

 • Take the chicken out of the fridge.